 - Ensure that you can supply stable supplies of dates, both in quantity and quality.
 Link up with sector associations or other producers/cooperatives if you cannot reach the required volumes by yourself. - Make sure that you are a reliable and accessible partner.
-Adhere to your agreements and make sure you are easy to contact, for example e-mails should be responded to within one nor two days. - Develop treatments and techniques to solve pest problems and treat diseases for date palms. - Do not use the fumigant methyl bromide, as this has a harmful effect on human health and the environment. - Prevent or treat dates for product infestation, for example with CO2 treatments. - Invest in packaging facilities, staff and materials to ensure consistent packaging of dates. - Use the healthy food trend and the nutritional composition of dates as a unique selling point for your dates (high in fibre and minerals).
+Adhere to your agreements and make sure you are easy to contact, for example e-mails should be responded to within one nor two days. - Always be available for communication!
+Be open and honest in your communications and promptly answer questions and requests from your (potential) buyers. - Develop treatments and techniques to solve pest problems and treat diseases for date palms. - Do not use the fumigant methyl bromide, as this has a harmful effect on human health and the environment. - Prevent or treat dates for product infestation, for example with CO2 treatments. - Invest in packaging facilities, staff and materials to ensure consistent packaging of dates. - Use the healthy food trend and the nutritional composition of dates as a unique selling point for your dates (high in fibre and minerals).
 Promote them as healthy snacks. - Add value to your dates and set them apart from competition by adding recipes, investing in storytelling and marketing communication, showing the final consumer where and how your dates have been produced (label, website, social media).